parrt/cs652/lectures/postscript.md

 To look up a symbol, just say its name: `Version`, which would push 1.0 on the stack, for example.

-Smalltalk uses dictionaries for scoping and there is a stack of dictionaries to support nested scopes.
+PostScript uses dictionaries for scoping and there is a stack of dictionaries to support nested scopes.
 First the system dictionary is pushed then the user dictionary.
 Symbols are looked up moving from top of stack down to the system dictionary.
 So, if you want another scope, just push another dictionary.
 For example,

 ```
 GS>1 dict begin